Foundation Repair and Basement Waterproofing in Minneapolis, MN

 Foundation Repair in Minneapolis

 Your home’s foundation needs to be structurally sound and damage-free to support everything in your house.
-However, damage is common because of how the area’s soil and weather interact with each other.
+However, the damage is common because of how the area’s soil and weather interact with each other.
 Minneapolis is known for its cold, snowy winters, which produce 52 inches of annual snowfall.
-Temperature changes, the freeze-thaw cycle, and runoff from snowmelt not only impacts the loamy soil, but foundations, as well.
+Temperature changes, the freeze-thaw cycle, and runoff from snowmelt not only impact the loamy soil but the foundation as well.
 The foundation can settle into the ground, heave upward, and move inward, resulting in uneven floors, cracking walls, bowing walls, sticking windows and doors, and other issues.
 Innovative Basement Authority can help correct this damage and offer permanent foundation protection with our pier systems, crawl space supports, wall repair systems, and wall reinforcements.

 Basement Waterproofing in Minneapolis

 Wet basements are nothing new to Minneapolis homeowners.
 This is a common problem many people believe is just part of having a basement, along with dampness, musty smells, and overall dinginess.
 These issues are typical because of the area’s soil and weather, but they are not safe or healthy for your home or family.
 The loamy and clay soils under Minneapolis homes may not always be able to handle the city’s more than 80 inches of yearly precipitation, and water can easily leak inside through wall and floor cracks.
 Internal plumbing floods can also inundate the basement.
 Flooding, condensation, musty smells, efflorescence, and mold will follow with the presence of any water.
 To avoid this damage, Innovative Basement Authority will keep your basement dry with internal drains, sump pumps, dehumidifiers, and other permanent solutions.